 The fact that saliva keeps your mouth moist is far more significant than you may realize.
 Talking and forming sounds with your tongue and lips would be impossible if you didn’t have saliva in your mouth.

-Saliva also prevents food that you swallow from damaging your esophagus or any other organ and tissue.
+Saliva also prevents food that you swallow from damaging your esophagus or other organs and tissue.
 Saliva production levels also let you know when you are thirsty.
 If the water levels in your body are low, saliva production decreases and incentivizes you to drink more water.

 When you have a saliva DNA sample, you can freeze it, thaw it several times, send it to someone else via mail, and extract high-quality DNA.